Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 fun testContainerExtension() {}
 ```

-In the case of extensions with fixed generics, we have several unexpected unresolved references, both with K1 and K2:
+In the case of extensions with receivers with fixed type parameters,
+we have several unexpected unresolved links, both with K1 and K2:

 ```kotlin
 // shared declarations, copied, for sample completeness